dextorlobo1/dl-smart-text-counter/readme.txt

 == Features ==

-- Feature 1: Use shortcode.
+- Shortcode-based text counter
-- Feature 2: Count character, word, and sentence.
+- Counts characters, words, and sentences
-- Feature 3: No settings required.
+- No configuration or settings required

 == Configuration ==